 1. An overview of your child’s school day

 Elementary school teachers will share the typical daily and weekly schedule for the class.
 If you want to volunteer in the classroom, this information is helpful in determining the best time to come.
-For example, if the teacher asks for parent volunteers to help her work with struggling readers, you need to know when the class is in the classroom reading and not out for music, art, P.E. or lunch.
+For example, if the teacher asks for parent volunteers to work with struggling readers, you need to know when the class is in the classroom reading and not out for music, art, P.E. or lunch.

 2. Knowledge of what the classroom looks like